2022 Laminate Flooring Trends: 10+ Stylish Laminate Flooring Ideas

 In addition to looking chic and trendy, gray laminate floors set the tone of a cool, contemporary home.
 They give you a neutral backdrop for decorating in virtually any color.
-Aquas, greens, bright bold colors or even black and white – they will all go with your sleek gray flooring.
+Aquas, greens, bright, bold colors, or even black and white – they will all go with your sleek gray flooring.

-Will the gray laminate trend last in 2019 and beyond?
+Will the gray laminate trend last in 2022 and beyond?

-As homeowners embrace this trend head on, you will begin to see stores with entire sections dedicated to high variation wood-look colors.
+As homeowners embrace this trend head-on, you will begin to see stores with entire sections dedicated to high variation wood-look colors.

 You will see some floors that incorporate bright colors with their neutrals.
 Plus, it’s a great conversation starter!
-The challenge with something bold like high color variation is it’s a very specific aesthetic.
-Sure, they will probably be trendy for the next decade or so.
+The challenge with something bold like high color variation is that it’s a particular aesthetic.
+Sure, it will probably be trendy for the next decade or so.
 Will the high variation laminate trend last in 2022 and beyond?

 However, if you’re looking at resale value, be aware that not everyone will be too keen on this look.

-2018 Laminate Flooring Layout & Pattern Trends
+2022 Laminate Flooring Layout and Pattern Trends

-In 2018, patterns are still thriving!
+In 2022, patterns are still thriving!